-5. T3 Slip - Statement of Trust Income (Allocations and Designations)
+5. T3 Slip - Statement of Trust Income (Allocations and Designations) / Relevé 16

 If you hold investments in income trusts (usually referred to as "mutual funds"), you will receive a T3 slip and a Summary of Trust Income specifying amounts and the nature of these distributions in your account.
+If you are a Quebec resident, you will also receive a Relevé 16.